 - After an announcement that the parking ban has been lifted, all vehicles must be moved to a clean parking lot as soon as possible.
 Cars not moved within 24 hours will be towed to a clean lot at the owner’s expense.

 Campus Crime Reporting

 In order to comply with the Campus Security Act (the ‘Clery Act’), the College is required to publicly report all campus crime according to the following categories.
-These reports are compiled by the Director of Campus Safety in conjunction with the Bar Harbor Police Department.
+These reports are compiled by the Director of Public Safety in conjunction with the Bar Harbor Police Department.
 These statistics are available on-line at <http://ope.ed.gov/security/>.